lszeremeta/MEgen/README.md

 [![Codacy Badge](https://app.codacy.com/project/badge/Grade/842995154df2480ab6b998553c98aa1b)](https://www.codacy.com/gh/lszeremeta/MEgen/dashboard?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=lszeremeta/MEgen&amp;utm_campaign=Badge_Grade) [![Docker Image Size (latest by date)](https://img.shields.io/docker/image-size/lszeremeta/megen?label=Docker%20image%20size)](https://hub.docker.com/r/lszeremeta/megen)

-Molecular Entity Generator (MEgen) is convenient online form to generate structured data about molecules.
-It supports all common structured data formats - [JSON-LD](https://json-ld.org/), [RDFa](http://rdfa.info/) and [Microdata](https://schema.org/docs/gs.html).
+Molecular Entity Generator (MEgen) is a convenient online form to generate structured data about molecules.
+It supports all common structured data formats - [JSON-LD](https://json-ld.org/), [RDFa](http://rdfa.info/), and [Microdata](https://schema.org/docs/gs.html).
 MEgen was created using [PHP](https://www.php.net/) and [Bootstrap](https://getbootstrap.com/).
 Do you love️ Docker?
 You can use a [MEgen container](https://hub.docker.com/r/lszeremeta/megen).
 Come on, try MEgen now!

 ## What is structured data

 [Structured data](https://developers.google.com/search/docs/guides/intro-structured-data) are additional data placed on websites.
-They are not visible to ordinary internet users, but can be easily processed by machines.
-There are 3 formats that we can use to save structured data - [JSON-LD](https://json-ld.org/), [RDFa](http://rdfa.info/) and [Microdata](https://www.w3.org/TR/microdata/).
-MEgen supports them all and use [MolecularEntity profile](https://bioschemas.org/profiles/MolecularEntity/0.5-RELEASE/).
+They are not visible to ordinary internet users but can be easily processed by machines.
+There are 3 formats that we can use to save structured data - [JSON-LD](https://json-ld.org/), [RDFa](http://rdfa.info/), and [Microdata](https://www.w3.org/TR/microdata/).
+MEgen supports them all and uses [MolecularEntity profile](https://bioschemas.org/profiles/MolecularEntity/0.5-RELEASE/).

 ## How to start

 MEgen needs PHP and HTTP server to work (e.g. [Apache](https://httpd.apache.org/) or [NGINX](https://www.nginx.com/)).
-You can also use Docker image to run app fast and easy.
+You can also use Docker image to run the app fast and easy.

 ### Docker image